U.S. labor leader calls for human drivers in automated vehicles

 “We have seen the impacts of automation on other sectors — manufacturing, health care, and retail, to name a few — and the consequences when public policy fails to protect the workers and users it impacts,” Regan will tell lawmakers, also raising concerns about “alternative design vehicles such as delivery bots.
 Any vehicle that is under the 10,000-pound threshold that will travel on public roads must be properly regulated.”

 The efforts come at a turning point for Waymo, which Google launched over a decade ago.
-Cruise, backed by General Motors Co (GM.N), Honda Motor Co Ltd (7267.T) and SoftBank Group Corp (9984.T), has focused on San Francisco since its beginning.
+Cruise, backed by General Motors Co, Honda Motor Co Ltd and SoftBank Group Corp, has focused on San Francisco since its beginning.

 Cruise and Waymo did not comment on the testimony.